Is Kiwi Good For High Blood Pressure?

 How Many Kiwi To Eat A Day For High Blood Pressure

 Kiwi is easy to find in the local supermarket.
-Sometimes, I can only find the green and more popular ones than the golden 13.
+Sometimes, I can only find the green and more popular ones than the golden ((USDA: A new vitamin E from kiwi )).
 To obtain the beneficial nutrients for blood pressure, you may be wondering, how many kiwi can I eat a day to benefit blood pressure?

 You can eat one to three kiwis a day to obtain the nutrients needed.
 In the blood pressure studies, participants consumed two or three small kiwis and lowered systolic and diastolic blood pressure.